JaredVogt/summarai/README.md

 - Automatic file watching and processing for Voice Memos and Google Drive
 - Retry logic with exponential backoff for API reliability
 - Audio speed optimization (1.5x) for faster processing
+- Automatic checking for newer Claude model versions with 24-hour caching

 ## Output Directory Logic